 Essex Slalom Squad-The aims of the Club are to get like-minded paddlers together from other clubs and the community to enjoy the health and social benefits of paddling, to engage in and encourage people to learn about Canoe Slalom for personal development within the sport.

-Maldon & Dengie Canoe Club - The club operates from bases at Chelmsford and Maldon, and has a wide range of activities, particularly aimed at novice and young paddlers.
-Kayaking and canoeing is predominantly on the River Chelmer, but there is also access to the Essex coast and pool sessions are held approx monthly. (email)
+Maldon & Dengie Canoe Club - The club operates from bases at Burnham Sailing club, Chelmsford and Maldon, and has a wide range of activities, inclusive of advanced as well as novice and young paddlers. focussing on both inland and Sea Kayaking and canoeing is on the River Chelmer, Blackwater and Crouch we hold trips to moving water and Lee Valley we also hold and montly pool sessions . (email)

 Out There Canoe Club - An outdoor pursuits club for young people in the Colchester area.
 Inland and sea kayaking feature alongside climbing, and hill-walking.
 Regular trips.
 Pool kayaking in the winter.